CHAD: Combinatory Homomorphic Automatic Differentiation

-Further, we have some more desiderata for these code transformations: \begin{enumerate} \item we want these code transformations to be defined compositionally, so we can easily extend the source programming language we apply the transformations to with new primitives; \item we want these transformations to apply to a wide range of programming techniques, so we are not limited in our programming style even if we want our code to be differentiated; \item we want the transformations to generate purely functional code so we can easily prove its correctness and deploy it on parallel hardware; \item we want the code size of $\Dsyn{\trm}_2$ and $\Dsynrev{\trm}_2$ to grow linearly in the size of $\trm$, so we can apply the technique to large code-bases; \item we want the time complexity of $\Dsyn{\trm}_2$ and $\Dsynrev{\trm}_2$ to be proportional to that of $\trm$ and, generally, as low as possible; this means that we can use forward AD to efficiently compute a column of the Jacobian matrix of partial derivatives, while reverse AD efficiently computes a row of the Jacobian. \end{enumerate} In this paper, we demonstrate how the CHAD technique of automatic differentiation satisfies desiderata (1)-(4) and we conjecture that it satisfies (5).
+Furthermore, we have the following desiderata for these code transformations: \begin{enumerate} \item we want these code transformations to be defined compositionally, so we can easily extend the source programming language we apply the transformations to with new primitives; \item we want these transformations to apply to a wide range of programming techniques, so we are not limited in our programming style even if we want our code to be differentiated; \item we want the transformations to generate purely functional code so we can easily prove its correctness and deploy it on parallel hardware; \item we want the code size of $\Dsyn{\trm}_2$ and $\Dsynrev{\trm}_2$ to grow linearly in the size of $\trm$, so we can apply the technique to large codebases; \item we want the time complexity of $\Dsyn{\trm}_2$ and $\Dsynrev{\trm}_2$ to be proportional to that of $\trm$ and, generally, as low as possible; this means that we can use forward AD to efficiently compute a column of the Jacobian matrix of partial derivatives, while reverse AD efficiently computes a row of the Jacobian. \end{enumerate} In this paper, we demonstrate how the CHAD technique of automatic differentiation satisfies desiderata (1)-(4) -- we leave (5) to future work.
 It achieves this by taking seriously the mathematical structure of programming languages as freely generated categories and by observing that differentiation is compositional according to the chain rule.